sanikamal/ocr-playground/README.md

 ## Projects🧙‍♂️📂

-Visit the [Projects](projects/) directory to explore a wide range of OCR projects, each with its unique challenges and solutions! 🌟
+Visit the [Projects](projects/) directory to explore a wide range of OCR projects, each with its unique challenges and solutions!

 ## Notebook🧙‍♂️📘

-Browse the [Notebooks](notebooks/) section to access interactive Jupyter notebooks that guide you through the OCR process step by step! 📘
+Browse the [Notebooks](notebooks/) section to access interactive Jupyter notebooks that guide you through the OCR process step by step!

+## Scripts 🧙‍♂️🌟

+Explore the [Scripts](scripts/) section to find scripts designed to help with the OCR guidance and demonstrate the functionality of the tools!

 ## Contributing 🤝✨